x-square/data_analytics/24-05-maths-statistics-data-science.md

 ### Random forest

-Random forest for both classification and regression is an ensemble learning method that combines multiple decision trees to create a more accurate and robust model.
-It works by training a large number of decision trees on random subsets of the data and aggregating their predictions to make the final prediction.
-Random forest is known for its high accuracy, scalability, and ability to handle large datasets with high dimensionality.
+**Random forest** for both classification and regression is an ensemble learning algorithm that combines multiple decision trees to improve prediction accuracy and reduce overfitting.
+It works by training a group of decision trees on different subsets of the data and aggregating their predictions to make the final prediction.
+Random forest uses a technique called bagging (bootstrap aggregating) to create diverse and independent trees, which helps to reduce variance and improve generalisation to new data.
 It is widely used in various domains, including finance, healthcare, and e-commerce, for tasks such as classification, regression, and feature selection.

 ### XGBoost